dakotusofborg/Shopify-Product-Image-Bulk-Updater/README.md

 # Shopify Product Image Bulk Updater

+This project was implemented for https://shop.petersengames.com/ to bulk update their product images.
 A Python script that automatically updates Shopify product images from a Google Drive folder, matching images to products by SKU.

 ## Overview